sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Total number of repos scheduled for permissions sync</p>

 Indicates how many repositories have been scheduled for a permissions sync.
-More about repository permissions synchronization [here](https://docs.sourcegraph.com/admin/repo/permissions#permissions-sync-scheduling)
+More about repository permissions [here](https://docs.sourcegraph.com/admin/permissions)

 This panel has no related alerts.